JosiasAurel/personal-site-v1/content/how-to-create-react-app-withouth-the-cra-cli.md

 ```shell
 parcel index.html #or whatever name you gave to your html file
 ```
 Parcel will take care of the rest, that is : compiling your JSX component to html and bundling it.
-It will then startup a local server yiu can visit to view your app.
+It will then startup a local server you can visit to view your app.
 It will automatically reload when any change is made.
 This is the end.
 Now you can create a react app withiut the default CLI.
 You can run the below command to actually build your react app for production
 ```shell
 parcel build index.html
 ```
-Note that you can write your react components in separate files jist lile you will do with create-react-app project.
+Note that you can write your react components in separate files just like you will do with create-react-app project.